MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-report-barcode-fonts.md

 ---
-title: "Adding barcodes to reports"
+title: "Barcode Fonts"
-description: "Learn how you can add barcodes to a report."
+description: "Describes the  how you can add barcodes to a report."
 author: jswymer
 ms.custom: na
 ms.date: 03/19/2021